 Make the choice to serve in a cause larger than your wants, larger than yourself – and in your days you will add not just to the wealth of our country, but to its character.

 About me: I worked on behalf of Senior Citizens for just under 20 years.
-I’m not yet in that category but that doesn’t mean I can’t relate.
+I am now in that category so I guess one could say that I can clearly relate.
 The main focus of my adult work life has been as an advocate for vulnerable adults in long-term care (LTC) facilities.
 Additionally, having been the primary caregiver for my father who died from Alzheimer’s in 2007, I cherished my role as an Alzheimer’s Association caregiver support group Facilitator where I guided families through the difficult process of caring for their loved ones with dementia.
 One of my newest roles is as a grandmother; I am affectionally called Grammo, by my grandson and my granddaughter.

 Wouldn’t you rather face life with the beneficial wisdom that others have gleaned from their complementary life experiences than be alone on your journey?